AnkitGupta860/stock-screener/README.md

 # stock-screener
-A web-based stock screener application that allows users to filter and analyze stocks based on various criteria
+A web-based stock screener application that allows users to analyze stocks based on various criteria